miversen33/netman.nvim/doc/consumerguide.md

 }
 ```

+See [how a provider communicates with you](#how-a-provider-communicates-with-you) for details on these `message tables`.

 This is considered a "validation" error and will occur before any sort of processing happens.
 Validation errors will always return immediately, as the api (at this point) has no idea if the process is async or not.
 Its effectively the same as throwing an error and dying, however the api tries its absolute best to **not** explode.
 This is the result of that trying.

 **NOTE: Always be sure to check the `success` response from the API, and if there is a message its best to at least log it somewhere.
 Depending on circumstance, you way wish to pass that up to the user.
 For more details on api messages, check out [`how providers communicate with you`]()**